tlack/b-decoded/README.md

 ret cll psh pop
 ```

-This repo
+Arthur Style
 ---------

-Here's an example of two lines of the `b` source code (from a.c, written in C):
+Here's an example of two lines of the `b` source code (from a.c, written in pretty much plain old C):

 ```
 J read(),write();I open(),close(),fstat(),munmap();S mmap();V exit();ZF ms(){J a,d;asm volatile("rdtsc":"=a"(a),"=d"(d));R((d<<32)+a)*.58e-6;}
 V w2(S s){write(2,s,strlen(s));}ZS r2(S s){ZC b[256];R w2(s),b[read(0,b,256)-1]=0,b;}ZI rand(){ZJ j0=-314159;R j0=4294957665L*j0+(j0>>32);}
 ```

 Arthur is famous for his very dense programming style.
+Most C programmers would
+scream when seeing this code.

-In his view, it is much
-better to have everything readable on the screen at once, than to have great
+In his view, it is much better to have everything readable on the screen at once than to have great
-names for things, or a lot of white space.
-He wants to see the code "all at
+names for things or a lot of white space to comfort the first timer reader.

+He wants to see the code "all at once" so he can understand all of its behavior without paging around
-once" so he makes a lot of tradeoffs in terms of the code formatting.
+and shifting his focus to another tab, window, etc. To get there he makes a lot of tradeoffs in terms
+of the code formatting and naming conventions.
+He also, in `b`, creates a dense set of interlocking
+macros and abstractions that can make the code very hard to follow.

+Critics say that his code is like old school modem line noise: random punctuation intermixed with bits
+of understandable code.
+I would suggest that he's actually quite careful with the

+Arthur says his code is like woodgrain, a more romantic view.

 Here I have reworked parts of the code so they are easier to understand by a
 programmer of the traditional school of code formatting.